February 7, 2023

-No conscientious horse owner likes seeing their horse harassed by flies.
-The swishing and twitching, flicking, and stomping can make both a horse and rider crazy.
-But flies are more than annoying.
-They bite and irritate your horse’s skin, cause sores, deposit larvae and bacteria around eyes, and are carriers of disease.
+No good horse owner likes seeing their horse harassed by flies.
+The swishing, swatting, and stomping can drive both a horse and rider to distraction.
+But flies on horses are more than annoying.
+They bite, cause sores, deposit larvae and bacteria, and carry disease.
+They can also make your horse nervous and interrupt performance.
+That's why fly control around barns and stables and inhibiting flies from landing on your horse is essential.

 Flies don’t care that your calendar says spring starts three weeks into March.
-They will start to surface, feed, and breed when it feels warm and comfortable enough for them to do so.
+They will begin to surface, feed, and breed when it feels warm and comfortable enough to do so.
 The map below shows generic zones for when fly season begins and ends across the continental United States.
+Find your area to pin down when you need to be armed and ready for flies to attack.

-As a proactive measure, you should acquire your preferred fly-fighting supplies during the winter.
-Purchasing early will help you be prepared if you experience an earlier-than-expected spring.
-Once fly season is in swing, plan for a battle that lasts well into the end of fall.
+As a proactive measure, acquire your preferred fly-fighting supplies sometime during the winter.
+Purchasing in advance will help you prepare if you experience an earlier-than-expected spring and outbreak.
+Once fly season is in full swing, plan for a battle that lasts well into the end of fall.

-We believe natural is better.
-So always check ingredients and look for sprays containing essential oils or other natural repellants.
-And before covering your horse in any spray, test a small patch area to check for sensitivity or irritation.
+We believe natural is better for our equine friends, so always check ingredients and perhaps look for a spray containing essential oils or other natural repellants.
+If you choose a commercial spray, Pyranha fly spray for horses is a brand we like.
+Also, before covering your horse, test a small patch area to check for sensitivity or irritation to any product.

 From sticky tape to bug zappers, traps are a satisfying way to reduce the overall population of flies around your barn or property.
 Location, location, location is the key here.

-While it means some extra work for you, keeping a tidy stall, paddock or barn can go a long way to keeping your horse comfortable.
+While it means some extra work for you, keeping a tidy stall, paddock or barn helps reduce flies and can go a long way in keeping your horse comfortable.
+Getting rid of organic debris and managing water sources is one of the most effective ways to control flies.